neo-project/global-blockchain-compliance-hub/_posts/Security Tokens/Malta/1111-11-05-malta-smart-contracts.md

 ‘Whilst some Technology Arrangements are owned by a corporate structure, other Technology Arrangements may not have such an ownership structure.
 This could result in the possibility of transacting on and with the Technology Arrangement without a proper ‘legal person’ as counterparty.
 The proposed TAS Bill will try to provide a solution to such a scenario and it is being proposed that certain Technology Arrangements will be able to register with the Registrar for Legal Persons in Malta and acquire legal personality upon satisfaction of a number of requirements.’

+The workings of smart contracts have not yet been written into Maltese law, where there is no legal definition provided.
+Legal liability is currently an untested and unwritten area of Maltese law, and caution should be exercised by firms working with smart contract technologies.

 Reference
 --
 - [Legal Personality for DAOs and Smart Contracts](https://chainstrategies.com/2018/03/11/malta-blockchain-regulation-proposal-legal-personality-for-daos-and-smart-contracts/)